snap-stanford/GreaseLM/README.md

 ```

 ## 4. Pretrained model checkpoints
-You can download a pretrained GreaseLM model on CommonsenseQA [here](https://drive.google.com/file/d/1QPwLZFA6AQ-pFfDR6TWLdBAvm3c_HOUr/view?usp=sharing), which achieves an IH-dev acc. of `79.0` and an IH-test acc. of `74.0`.
+You can download a pretrained GreaseLM model on CommonsenseQA [here](https://drive.google.com/file/d/1iu-d7Q23tUD_MYcYu9jmJintqtD9LPv_/view?usp=sharing), which achieves an IH-dev acc. of `79.0` and an IH-test acc. of `74.0`.

-You can also download a pretrained GreaseLM model on OpenbookQA [here](https://drive.google.com/file/d/1-QqyiQuU9xlN20vwfIaqYQ_uJMP8d7Pv/view?usp=sharing), which achieves an test acc. of `84.8`.
+You can also download a pretrained GreaseLM model on OpenbookQA [here](https://drive.google.com/file/d/1mE6hUK2CIAz6wrFucxDaXU913pwdawdv/view?usp=sharing), which achieves a test acc. of `84.8`.

-You can also download a pretrained GreaseLM model on MedQA-USMLE [here](https://drive.google.com/file/d/1j0QxiBiGbv0s9PhseSly6V6uiHWU5IEt/view?usp=sharing), which achieves an test acc. of `38.5`.
+You can also download a pretrained GreaseLM model on MedQA-USMLE [here](https://drive.google.com/file/d/1-P3hngsRfnflHAay6JnkNke069gYwdVb/view?usp=sharing), which achieves a test acc. of `38.5`.

 ## 5. Evaluating a pretrained model checkpoint
 To evaluate a pretrained GreaseLM model checkpoint on CommonsenseQA, run
 ```
 CUDA_VISIBLE_DEVICES=0 ./eval_greaselm.sh csqa --data_dir data/ --load_model_path /path/to/checkpoint
 ```
-Again you can specify up to 2 GPUs you want to use in the beginning of the command `CUDA_VISIBLE_DEVICES=...`.
+Again, you can specify up to 2 GPUs you want to use in the beginning of the command `CUDA_VISIBLE_DEVICES=...`.

 Similarly, to evaluate a pretrained GreaseLM model checkpoint on OpenbookQA, run
 ```